Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	@import 'o-ft-footer/main';
 	@import 'o-colors/main';

-	/* Add our own SASS, using the o-colors module to style the body */ body {
+	/* Add our own Sass, using the o-colors module to style the body */ body {
 		margin: 0;
 		@include oColorsFor(page, background);